yashrajbharti/auto-generate-captions-video/README.md

 - **Answer:** The `<track>` element by definition says, “Captions exist for this video, and this element provides them.”
 Introducing a case where a `<track>` element indicates, “Captions don’t exist, but the UA should generate them,” contradicts this purpose.
 Instead, leveraging the absence of a `<track>` element as a signal for auto-generation better aligns with the intent of the standard.

+#### 8. **Real-time captioning for live videos may have performance issues.**
+- **Answer:** Real-time video captioning for live streams is challenging due to performance constraints.
+While initial implementations may not be perfect, rigorous testing and advancements in balancing model size and efficiency can help optimize this feature over time.

+#### 9. **Could expressive captions improve user engagement?**
+- **Answer:** Yes, incorporating expressive captions, similar to features seen on Google Pixel and Android devices, could enhance user experience.
+By including additional contextual or emotional cues, such captions would lay the foundation for more immersive accessibility solutions.

 ## References & acknowledgements

 Many thanks for valuable feedback / advice / support from: